vporton/avatrade-job-test/README.md

 Because it was said to use JWT but nothing about OAuth/OpenID Connect, I do it in an easy way using `django-rest-framework-jwt`.

+Should use `django-defender` against brute force password guessing, but it required Cron for proper functionality (otherwise it grows the DB too quick).
+I could create a
+Debian package or another kind of automatic installer, but I was not specified the exact operating system.

 ## Architecture decisions

 I use `django.contrib.auth.User` as the base of my User model,